 because God wants the poor to be fed.

 I will vote for the most compassionate candidate

 because God wants us to support those who cannot support themselves.

 I will vote for the candidate who is the most pro-peacemaking

 because Jesus said that all who live by the sword will die by the sword.

 I can offer more examples, but I think this is sufficient to make my point.
 What it means to vote biblically cannot be reduced to a few verses of Scripture that appeal to us because they already confirm our politics.
 It is more complicated than that.
-Our problem is two-fold: First, we do not have a coherent hermeneutic (biblical interpretation) to the canon as a whole.
+Our problem is two-fold: First, we do not have a coherent hermeneutic (a way of interpreting the Bible) of the biblical canon (Genesis to Revelation) as a whole.
 Thus, we produce memes that are nothing more than a buckshot approach to reading the Bible, targeting our pet issues while often missing the bullseye.
 And second, because we do not have a coherent hermeneutic, we do not take into account the whole of the canon which is the only approach to Scripture that can point us to what it might mean to vote biblically.